Interview with author Craig A. Cooper

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q5.
-What inspired you to write the book ‘Path To REBIRTH: Fight.
-Survive.
-Repeat.’?
+What inspired you to write the book ‘And Then You Were There’?

 Q6.
-How long did it take you to write your book ‘Path To REBIRTH: Fight.
-Survive.
-Repeat.’?
+How long did it take you to write your book ‘And Then You Were There’?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Path To REBIRTH: Fight.
-Survive.
-Repeat.’?
+Tell us about the process of coming up with the book cover and the title ‘And Then You Were There’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?